Trading Glass

 PrivacyTerms

-Crypto markets trade 24/7, but not all hours are created equal.
-Institutional desks, algorithmic systems, and concentrated liquidity pools activate during specific session windows -- and knowing when these killzones fire determines whether your stop placement is robust or vulnerable.
+Crypto trades 24/7, but pretending all hours matter equally is how amateurs blow accounts on 22:00 UTC wicks.
+The session structure is the single highest-EV environmental filter you have — and most retail ignore it.
+Institutional desks, algorithmic systems, and concentrated liquidity pools activate during specific session windows -- and knowing when these high-activity windows (popularised as "killzones" by ICT/SMC literature, though the framework is debated) align with empirical volume peaks determines whether your stop placement is robust or vulnerable.

 Session Windows